abhinavtripathi17/Frontend-dev/README.md

 🔧 **Task:** Create a Counter UI

 ### 🔁 Lecture 14: TypeCasting, Errors , Hoisting
-> TypeCasting in JS , Error Handling , Hoisting and types.
+> TypeCasting in JS , Error Handling , Hoisting and types.<br>
 🔧 **Task:** Created a webpage with hamburger menu
 ---